FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 -  **IO Signal Configuration**: The dropdown menu allows selection of DO0⁓DO7 options, CO0⁓CO7 options, End-DO0, End-DO1, and extended IO (Aux-DO0⁓Aux-DO127);

--  **Combined Command**: After selecting "IO Signal", under specific conditions, the "Welder Selection" and "Point Speed" configuration items are displayed, generating different program commands.Additionally, the selection of welding process number has been added.
+-  **Combined Instructions**: After selecting "IO Signal", the "Welding Machine Selection" and "Point Speed" configuration items are displayed under specific conditions to generate different program instructions.

+  - The user needs to select the communication type of the current welding machine, including: Controller I/O, Digital Communication Protocol (UDP), Digital Communication Protocol (Modbus TCP).
+For Controller I/O and Digital Communication Protocol (UDP), the corresponding DO must be configured with the arc start function before welding-related instructions can be generated.
+For Digital Communication Protocol (Modbus TCP), the instruction must be configured as welding before welding-related instructions can be generated; otherwise, only instructions for setting DO output will be generated.
+It should be noted that when selecting Digital Communication Protocol (UDP) or Digital Communication Protocol (Modbus TCP) for welding machine communication, the welding instruction configuration requires that the communication connection be established properly.
+  - Additionally, the selection of welding process number has been added.
 Furthermore, the maximum time for arc start and arc end can be configured up to 10000ms.
 The weave number defaults to 0.
 If "Weave Start" is configured, the weave number can be selected.
 The IO button settings are consistent with the Weave Start settings.

 .. important::
    -  When the IO signal is configured as DO0~DO7 or CO0~CO7 (without "Arc Start" configured), the program adds SetDO; "Welder Selection" and "Point Speed" are hidden at this time.